 Alembic Preview Parameters

-Preview faces – Specifies how many faces are going to be used to show a preview of the proxy in the viewport.
+Preview faces – Specifies how many faces to use to show a preview of the proxy in the viewport.

-Preview hairs – Specifies how many splines are going to be used to show a preview of the proxy hair in the viewport.
+Preview hairs – Specifies how many splines to use to show a preview of the proxy hair in the viewport.

-Preview particles – Specifies how many particles are going to be previewed in the viewport
+Preview particles – Specifies how many particles to preview in the viewport.